Learn how secure online payment processing protects your customers and business from risk and fraud.

 Payment processors play an important role in helping merchants to manage and maintain compliance, but businesses should take a proactive role to understand their obligations and compliance requirements.

 Provide individuals with the knowledge and skills that enable them to recognize and respond appropriately.
-When the team understands the secure payment process they are better prepared to identify fraudulent activity as it is happening and can prevent information security incidents.
+When the team understands the secure payment process they are better prepared to identify the fraudulent activity as it is happening and can prevent information security incidents.

 Employing these best practices for secure online payment processing is an important component for international ecommerce success.